dxa4481/cssInjection/README.md

 # Stealing CSRF tokens with CSS injection (without iFrames)

 A post [here](https://www.curesec.com/blog/article/blog/Reading-Data-via-CSS-Injection-180.html) details a method for stealing sensitive data with CSS injection by using Attribute Selectors and iFrames.
-I'll detail here a way to do this without iFrames, effectively stealing a CSRF token in about 10 seconds.
+Because this method requires iFrames, and most major websites disallow being framed, this attack isn't always practical.
+Here I'll detail here a way to do this without iFrames, effectively stealing a CSRF token in about 10 seconds.

 Once the CSRF token is stolen, because the victim is already on an attacker website, the attacker can go ahead and complete a CSRF attack against the user.